This blog post is all about the best music festivals around the world in 2026.

 From partying in the jungles of Costa Rica at Envision to rocking out in the mud at Glastonbury, each festival brings its own unique flavour and energy.

-Or that time my boyfriend ended his drive down the Pacific Coast Highway at Coachella.
+Personally, I so love turning these events into a broader travel adventure.
+Like that time my boyfriend ended his drive down the Pacific Coast Highway at Coachella.

-Sure, it can be expensive, but if you plan ahead and keep an eye out for early-bird tickets, it’s a beautiful way to see more of the world while enjoying live music from artists you love—and discovering new favourites along the way.
+Sure, it can be expensive, but if you plan ahead and keep an eye out for early-bird tickets, it’s a beautiful way to see more of the world while enjoying live music from artists you love.

-Start Planning Your Trip to One of the Best Music Festivals
+Start Planning Your Trip to One of the Best Music Festivals in the World

 Now that you’ve got a month-by-month breakdown (plus a handy packing list for festival camping), you’re well on your way to planning your next music-fuelled journey.